RustMadeEasy/course-work/README.md

 ### What Is Rust?

-Rust is a programming language designed to mitigate several classes of programming errors often encountered in C and C++ programming.
+Rust is a programming language designed to mitigate several classes of programming errors often encountered when using many other languages.

 Per Wikipedia: